-You also may wish to receive advice such as removing walls, possible extensions, loft conversions etc.
+You also may wish to receive advice about building work such as replacing kitchens, removing walls, possible extensions, loft conversions etc.

 A Home Buyers Report is a survey providing advice on the condition of the property in a specified "boxed" RICS report format averaging 40 to 45 pages.

-The property may be about to be auctioned
+* the property may be about to be auctioned

-You may be undecided whether or not to place an initial offer on a property to confirm your interest, and are seeking guidance, at a minimal cost, to establish whether or not to examine the property in more detail, or to walk away.
+* you may be undecided whether or not to place an initial offer on a property to confirm your interest, and are seeking guidance, at a minimal cost, to establish whether or not to examine the property in more detail, or to walk away.

 We would expect to meet you at the property and reports to clients will usually be verbal, with a short follow up letter on the principle issues.